Death of Martin Anderson: Medical examiner criticized

 On August 3, 2007, Dr. Vincent DiMaio, retired Chief Medical Examiner for San Antonio and author of two best-selling textbooks of forensic pathology stated that Siebert's conclusions were scientifically valid and that Adams' was not.
 This was echoed some weeks later by Dr. John Hunsaker, former President of the National Association of Medical Examiners, in a radio interview.
 Dr. Randy Eichner, team doctor for the University of Oklahoma Sooners and expert on exertional deaths, called Adams' conclusions "fantasy."

 In late 2007, the Medical Examiner Commission asked for a delay in Siebert's appeal in order to finish some depositions.
 This delayed the appeal until after January 1, 2008, and Siebert's contract ended December 28, 2007.
-The local search committee for a new ME requested a delay in DSiebert's departure in order to allow his appeal to be heard, but the Medical Examiner Commission refused, thus making the appeal impossible; since Siebert was no longer a Medical Examiner, he no longer had standing for an appeal.
+The local search committee for a new ME requested a delay in Dr.Siebert's departure in order to allow his appeal to be heard, but the Medical Examiner Commission refused, thus making the appeal impossible; since Siebert was no longer a Medical Examiner, he no longer had standing for an appeal.
 Dr. Jon Thogmartin, Siebert's primary supporter in the Medical Examiner Commission, was replaced with Dr. Bruce Hyma, the Miami-Dade Medical Examiner.
 Hyma in turn asked that Siebert be allowed his day in court, and was denied.
 Hyma was also a member of the local search committee for a new District 14 Medical Examiner.
 The local search committee put Siebert's name in as their recommendation for the position.
 The Medical Examiner Commission refused to honor that nomination and instead left the position open as of December 29, 2007.
-In response to this, the National Association of Medical Examiners wrote its third open letter, stating:
+In response to this, NAME wrote its third open letter, stating:

 "As an organization, we believe that Dr. Siebert has met [the NAME] autopsy standards, and he continues to be a NAME member in good standing.
 By continuing to imply that Dr. Siebert does not meet the aforementioned nonexistent "NAME guidelines" or the NAME Autopsy Standards, the MEC is dishonestly misrepresenting the facts.
 Furthermore, as these errors have not been publicly acknowledged by the MEC, the MEC is discrediting not only Dr. Siebert but NAME itself.
 Since the MEC apparently believes that falsely invoking the imprimatur of the National Association of Medical Examiners in this fashion is acceptable, the Executive Committee of NAME demands that the MEC officially acknowledge and make public retraction of the inconsistencies noted above."...